isavir/devops-exam/README.md

 - All the subnet tags that EKS needs to work properly

 **EKS Module** - The Kubernetes cluster and its needs
-- EKS cluster with managed node groups (because I don't want to manage nodes myself)
+- EKS cluster with managed node groups
 - AWS Load Balancer Controller installed via Helm
 - IAM Roles for Service Accounts (IRSA) so the pods can talk to AWS services securely
 - Separate service accounts for each microservice with minimal permissions